NeuromatchAcademy/course-content/projects/docs/project_guidance.md

-# Daily guidance for projects
+# Daily guide for projects

 ## Summary